 The nearest existing entities to the proposed health insurer were the many Friendly Societies, especially lodges such as Manchester Unity, the Druids and the Independent Order of Odd Fellows, most of which had their origins in nineteenth century Britain and had been established in New Zealand for many years.

-[In the early 1970s] Southern Cross was receiving regular ‘feelers’ from … private hospitals throughout the country for various forms of assistance, usually monetary.
-Late in 1973 the Society’s directors again discussed the concept of forming a free standing trust to participate in the various projects that were coming to light, as many private hospitals battled to cope with the new strains that the fast-growing health insurance industry was placing on them.
+Late in 1973 the Society’s directors discussed forming a free-standing trust as many private hospitals battled to cope with the new strains that the fast-growing health insurance industry was placing on them.
 Few totally new private hospitals were being established – capacity instead tended to be provided by the expansion of existing facilities.

 Visit Southern Cross Hospitals